Hadith manuscripts: MSS 311

 This is a Complete copy of Sahih Bukhari in a single Volume which is preserved in Khalili Collection of Islamic Art from late 14th century to early 15th century CE, probably written in Egypt.
-It consists of 252 folios (30.5 by 21cm) written in ink, gold and opaque watercolour in naskh script.
+It consists of 252 folios (30.5 by 21 cm) written in ink, gold and opaque watercolour in naskh script.

 Princeton University Garrett no. 687H

 This is a manuscript of Sahih Bukhari.
 It consists of 293 Pages(26.7 by 16.3 cm), 17 lines each.
 It contains a few marginal notes and glosses.
 The last eight folios pertain to another section.
 It is Rubricated with vowel signs on paper tinted reddish-brown papers.
 The manuscript is in poor condition with loose, worm-eaten, stained and fragile pages.
 It was written in 14th century CE.

 Princeton University Garrett no. 2506q

 This is a manuscript of sahih bukhari which was written in 14th Century CE.
 A digital version of this manuscript is available online.